-- Pupils/students are not allowed networked file access via personal devices.
-However, they are allowed to access the school wireless internet network for school-related internet use / limited personal use within the framework of the acceptable use policy.
-All such use is monitored. - Home devices are issued to some students.
+- Pupils/students are not allowed networked file access via personal devices - Home devices are issued to some students.
 These are restricted to the apps/software installed by the school and may be used for learning and reasonable and appropriate personal use at home, but all usage may be tracked.
 The devices are with the LGfL HomeProtect home filtering and monitored when on home wifi connections. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
-See also the Digital images and video section on page 28 and Data protection and data security section on page 24.
+See also the Digital images and video section on page 29 and Data protection and data security section on page 25.
 Child/staff data should never be downloaded onto a private phone. - Volunteers, contractors, governors have no access to the school network or wireless internet on personal devices.
 All internet traffic is monitored. - Parents have no access to the school network or wireless internet on personal devices